 This has to do with inaccuracies in the transfer tables and inconsistencies in the ways different universities structure their American government classes.
 This is usually not difficult to remedy.
 Please see your advisor for more information.

 - What are the residency requirements?
 Answer

 UH has a 30-hour residency requirement for a bachelor degree with the stipulation that the last 30 hours of the degree must be taken in residence.
+The University does allow certain core courses to be taken not-in-residence and not violate the rule.
+See an advisor for further clarification.
 The Department of Political Science requires 15 hours in residence, 12 of which must be advanced for a POLS major, and at least 6 advanced hours for a POLS minor.
-In residence means classes taken at UH Central Campus.
+In residence means classes taken at the University of Houston Central Campus or at the University of Houston Sugar Land Campus.